+REMM No. REMM Requirement Timing Document Reference

+Non-Abo on-Aboriginal Heritage

-REMM No. REMM Requirement Timing Document Reference Non-Abo riginal Heritage NAH1 The project design would minimise adverse impacts to heritage buildings, elements, fabric, spaces and vistas that contribute to the overall heritage significance of the Bankstown Line.
-Design/pre- construction This Project's scope does not include design.
-This requirement was fulfilled during the design phases of the Sydenham to Bankstown project.
-Section 5.2.1 Table 13 NAH2 The project design would maximise the retention and legibility of heritage buildings, structures, fabric, spaces and vistas that are individually significant and contribute to the overall heritage significance of the Bankstown Line.
-Design/pre- construction This Project's scope does not include design.
-This requirement was fulfilled during the design phases of the Sydenham to Bankstown project.
+NAH1 The project design would minimise adverse impacts to heritage buildings, elements, Design/pre- This Project's scope does not include design.

+fabric, spaces and vistas that contribute to the overall heritage significance of the Bankstown Line. construction This requirement was fulfilled during the design phases of the Sydenham to Bankstown project.

 Section 5.2.1

+Table 13

+NAH2 The project design would maximise the retention and legibility of heritage buildings, Design/pre- This Project's scope does not include design.

+structures, fabric, spaces and vistas that are individually significant and contribute to the overall heritage significance of the Bankstown Line. construction This requirement was fulfilled during the design phases of the

+Sydenham to Bankstown project.

+Section 5.2.1

+Table 13